August 25, 2019

 Here is an example.
 This tiny fly is in genus Liriomyza.
 It isn't a Gall Midge but is related, being a fly, and it is responsible for leaf minings such as the ones in picture 2.
 Third is the fly on the end of that leaf.
 I thought it was interesting to see the fly and the mining in one picture, though I'm told this mining may be from another fly, not this exact one.

 Here is a real Midge, non-biting I believe, and not a Gall Midge either.
 It seems to be larger than the ones we saw earlier in the year.
 Second is a Long-legged Fly, and third another Moth Fly.
 The fourth fly is one I've never seen before.
+In fact I don't think it's a Fly at all.
+It has little short wings and so I'm thinking it is a Bug in one of its nymphal stages.
+Whatever it is, it seems to have been set aside as a spider snack.

 Here's Froggy!
 I don't see him often these days, but if I'm outside and talking to someone on the phone or a neighbor at her window, then here comes Froggy's curious voice "Gollum".
 What a treat to have an invisible playmate.
 The second picture was taken from an upstairs window.
 It's the little Bullfrog that was a tadpole not so long ago.
 I often see it sitting on a barley bale from upstairs, but when I go downstairs and the back door clicks, I then hear "SPLOOSH" and know that it has gotten out of Dodge.
 So excuse this fuzzy picture and try to take my word for it, it's Bully!
 Almost every day I can almost step on a little toad.
 The young ones are growing steadily and must be about twice as long as they were when I saw them clambering out of the pond!